smscommunity/sms-guide/_game/techniques/maneuvers/eyg.md

 {% include yt.html id="ptXonShHuWw" %}
 </details>

+<b> Tips: </b>
+- Make sure to jump into the OoB wall with Yoshi when ground pound spraying the stu above you to reduce the chance of missing.
+- Do not let the stu go OoB while you clip into the park or he will despawn.
+- Stand in the front of the platform to reduce chance of you downwarping if the platform despawns early.

 ##  Advanced
-Top level players who play **JP** do 1-Stu but only have it do 1 pound, saving some time.
-The timing is tight on this strat and no tutorials exist as of this moment.
+Top level players who play **JP** do 1-Stu but only have it do 1 pound, or 1 pound 1 spin, saving some time.
+The timing is tight on this strat and requires specific movement.

 <details markdown="block">
   <summary markdown="span">